KBoSys/QIF_Model/netstandard2.0/README.md

 ## C# Class Library for Implementation of QIF 3.0 Standard
-## Target frameworks:
-.NET Standard 2.0
+## Target framework: .NET Standard 2.0
-.NET 6.0

 Full implementation of QIF 3.0 Standard with test application.
 Precise reading and writing of QIF files without loss of information.